OliFryser/Bsc-GPU-Matrix-Algorithms/README.md

 - Is the size of the resulting matrix known in advance, and can be initialized within the function?
 - Ease of use.
 - How will each approach affect benchmarking.
 I.e. will the allocation of memory also be measured as part of the calculation.

+## Matrix utility considerations

+Shoud matrix_copy take as inputs the original and copy matrix and return void?
+Or should it take only the original, allocate memory for the new one, and return a pointer to the new copy?